Categories

 Eugene is a hidden gem.
 I didn’t see much about either Eugene or Salem when looking at Oregon blog posts.
 I found that Oregon in general is a quirky and fun state, surrounded by natural beauty.
 If you’re taking a day in Eugene, you can bike the Ruth Bascom Riverbank Path System, walk Through the Owen Rose Garden, visit the Jordan Schnitzer Museum of Art, go wine tasting, or shop at the Eugene Saturday Market.

-1 thought on “Portland, Oregon for First Timers: The Ultimate Guide”
+3 replies on “Portland, Oregon for First Timers: The Ultimate Guide”

 Leave a Reply